Axel Didriksson

-Axel Didriksson Takayanagui is a writer, a professor at Universidad Nacional Autónoma de México (UNAM) and member of the board of the UNESCO Chair on Regional Integration and University at the Autonomous University.
-He is also the coordinator between the Instituto Internacional para la Educación Superior en América Latina y el Caribe and the UNESCO Chair, as well as the director of the Center of Studies at the University (CESU).
+Axel Didriksson Takayanagui is a writer, a professor at Universidad Nacional Autónoma de México (UNAM) and a member of the board of the UNESCO Chair on Regional Integration and University at the Autonomous University.
+He is also the coordinator between the Instituto Internacional para la Educación Superior en América Latina y el Caribe and the UNESCO Chair, as well as the director of the Center of Studies at the university (CESU).

+Education and career

 Didriksson is of Swedish and Japanese descent.
-He is an alumnus of the UNAM and has a PhD in Economics which he received from the National Autonomous University of Mexico (UNAM) University of London:this date is incorrect (Graduate studies in Education).
+He is an alumnus of the UNAM and has a PhD in Economics which he received from the National Autonomous University of Mexico (UNAM) University of London:this date is incorrect (Graduate studies in education).
 He has written numerous books and articles for El Universal, La Jornada and U-2000.

 Didriksson was the former Secretary of Education of the Mexican Federal District.